artszew/Python-apps/README.md

 - the chart was created using the Boteh library and has 3 interactions - date slicer, filtering with extinction after clicking the entry name on the legend and zooming,
 - data on the number of article views on individual days is also available in the table below the chart and can be downloaded in _csv_ format.

+The last one - WikiApp - is hosted on free hosting (so it may take a while to load after the first launch) and is available at: https://visualizationtask4.onrender.com/

 [PL]

 # Aplikacje w Pythonie